 It’s important to note that if you only have a broadband backup, your system won’t transmit data if the power goes out.
 Only cellular backup will do that.
 Though, you can add a battery backup to your security system and your broadband modem or router.
 The best-case scenario is to have it set up so your system can communicate and stay active in any situation.

 If you have concerns that the security system you’re using doesn’t have a backup battery or the one it has won’t last as long as you’d like, you can create your own.
 You can purchase an Unlimited Power Supply (UPS) battery backup and surge protector to fill your need for long-lasting power.
 These UPS devices come with a variety of voltage options and several outlets.
 Plugging your system in through the device may be all you need to have more peace of mind.

-- Wired Cameras: If you have wired cameras or your cameras are part of a wireless cameras, and they run on batteries already, so a loss of power doesn’t affect them.
+Wired Cameras: If you have wired cameras or your cameras are part of wireless cameras, and they run on batteries already, a loss of power doesn’t affect them.
 Some outdoor wireless cameras are solar-powered, and rechargeable batteries act as backup batteries in cloudy or dark conditions.

 From Zion Security Alarms, this two-minute video is an example of how to change the battery backup in a wireless system.

 The next one-minute video, from My Alarm Center, is an example of changing the battery in a hardwired system.

 Every security system is unique, so make sure to check with the manufacturer of your system to ensure you’re changing the backup battery properly and using the correct battery to match your system’s power requirements.